A new Ai Group report outlines the state of business digitalisation as more and more businesses participate in Industry 4.0.

 Find out more >

-Find out how an Australian business is using the internet of things (IoT) to take beer making and fermentation technology to the next level.
+Find out how an Aussie business uses the internet of things (IoT) to take beer making & fermentation technology to the next level.

 Read the Blog >

 New technologies and new ways of working are transforming the nature of work and reshaping the Australian and global economies.
 Automation is now moving beyond routine manufacturing activities and has the potential, at least with regard to technical feasibility, to transform sectors that involve a substantial share of knowledge work.
 Developments in artificial intelligence, 3-D printing, unprecedented computer power, the Internet of Things (IoT) and big data, are underpinned by a number of major technologies which will change the nature of the link between technology and work.